chili-chips-ba/openCologne/8.StressTest/8.spaceinvaders-fpga/README.md

 ## Conclusion

 GateMate is particularly well-suited for the highly pipelined designs, extensive use of DFFs, and for the memory-intensive applications.
 It comes with superior BRAM component with true dual-port I/O. While it boasts even more advantages on paper, GateMate shows limitions in the real-world applications.
-Some of them may come from design tools*.
-Conversely, the Gowin legacy _Arora_ architecture (i.e not their latest _Arora V_ family) offers higher Fmax and more efficient use of logic resources for the same input RTL.
+Some of them may come from design tools.
+This analysis does not try to distinguish between architectural and tools-related advantages and limitations.
+That are all considered essential elements of the complete package.

-_(*) This analysis does not try to distinguish between architectural and tools-related limitations._
+Conversely, the Gowin legacy _Arora_ architecture (i.e. not their latest _Arora V_ family), for the same RTL delivers much higher Fmax and more efficient use of logic resources, but lower BRAM efficiency.